apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

 It loads all the libraries it needs to work with, and configures RSpec to use transactional fixtures and to execute the tests in random order.

-Note that this time, `spec_helper` is just another file, it can be named differently and it will still work as longs as it is required with the correct name.
+Note that this time, `spec_helper` is just another file, it can be named differently and it will still work as long as it is required with the correct name.

 ## Minitest

-Minitest allows us to name our directories the way we want, but we need to have it in mind because it is important when running our tests.
+Minitest allows us to name our directories the way we want, but we need to have that in mind because it is important when running our tests.

 I like to follow the conventions, so I created the project with a structure very similar to the RSpec's one.